 I-4.
-Describe analyses and findings of student success in both remedial and collegelevel courses, effectiveness of the placement decisions, evaluation of cut-scores, and changes in the entry-level assessment process or approaches to teaching as a result of findings.
+Describe analyses and findings of student success in both remedial and college-level courses, effectiveness of the placement decisions, evaluation of cut-scores, and changes in the entry-level assessment process or approaches to teaching as a result of findings.

-Seminole State College 2018-19 enrollment for three semesters was 3,603 which included 435 first-time college students.
-For students with ACT scores, the mean composite score for all enrollees was 20.4 in 2018-19.
-The developmental courses enrollment was 596 with 488 (81.9%) completing the courses.
+Seminole State College 2019-20 enrollment for three semesters was 3,342 which included 415 first-time college students.
+For students with ACT scores, the mean composite score for all enrollees was 24.7 in 2019-20 The developmental course enrollment for entering students was 411 with 436 (71.5%) completing the courses.
 In 2018-19, Seminole State College again redesigned the developmental courses to include more co-requisites with the math pathways.
-The SSC Transitional Education Report for 2018-19 reports that 81% of students beginning their math sequence in 2018-19 completed the math sequence.
-In Language Arts, 79% of students completed English Composition I. The total enrollment in graded courses for college credit in 2018-19 was 12,250.
-Of this number, 9,591 (78.3%) completed the course with a passing grade.
+The SSC Transitional Education Report for 2019-20 reports that 79% of students beginning their math sequence in 2019-20 completed the math sequence.
+In Language Arts, 76% of students completed English Composition I. The total enrollment in graded courses for college credit in 2019-20 was 11,041.
+Of this number, 8,777 (79.5%) completed the course with a passing grade.
+Enrollment in non-credit, developmental courses was responsible for the generation of 1,570 credit hours, while college level graded courses generated 31,150 credit hours in the 2019-20 academic year.

-Section II - General Education Assessment
+Section II -General Education Assessment